lspector/Clojush/README.txt

             now the default.
 20110322: - Tag reference bug fixed in closest-association (>= changed to <=).
           - Added mux (multiplexer) example (a couple of approaches in one file).
+20110409: - Added support for no-pop tagging through a var called
+            global-pop-when-tagging (holding an atom with a boolean value) and a boolean argument to pushgp called pop-when-tagging.
+            The defaults are true, for backwards compatibility.
+If
+            @global-pop-when-tagging is false (which will result from passing false as a :pop-when-tagging keyword argument to pushgp) then executing instructions of the form tag_<type>_<number>
+            will tag a value as usual, but the tagged item will not be popped from its source stack.

 ACKNOWLEDGEMENTS